BU-ISCIII/panelLowFreq-nf/doc/output.md

 MultiQC reports the percentage of bases removed by trimming in bar plot showing percentage or reads trimmed in forward and reverse.

 **Results directory**: ANALYSIS/{ANALYSIS_ID}/02-preprocessing
+- There is one folder per sample.
+- Files:
+   - `{sample_id}/{sample_id}_R[12]_filtered.fastq.gz`: contains high quality reads with both forward and reverse tags surviving.
+   - `{sample_id}/{sample_id}_R[12]_unpaired.fastq.gz`: contains high quality reads with only forward or reverse tags surviving.

-**NOTE:** This results are not delivered to the researcher by default for disk space issues.
+**NOTE:** This results are not delivered to the researcher by default due to disk space issues.
 If you are interesested in using them, please contact us and we will add them to your delivery.

 ## Alineamiento
 Se realiza el mapping con bwa.
 Los ficheros bam resultantes se pueden consultar en ../ANALYSIS/04-mapping.
 Las estadísticas del mapeo y cobertura obtenidos se pueden consultar en el mismo html report que para el control de calidad del fastq.